Therapists, looking for tips to assess your students’ movement for better functional outcomes?

 Tip 3) Assess the tongue and chewing movement.

 Yes, you read that correctly!
 Ask the parents to bring in a crunchy snack.
 Look at the movements of the tongue while chewing.
 Often, when children struggle with midline crossing, their chewing is more of a ‘munching’ than a rotary chew.
 Since we treat the ‘whole child,’ we need to understand the impact of decreased ability to move in all planes in all areas.
 A child’s functional outcomes depend on it!
-For more information about the development of jaw motion, read the article by Wilson and Green (2009).
+For more information about the development of jaw motion, read the article by Almotiary, et al., (2018).
+For an article on movement in autism and Developmental Coordination Disorders (DCD) check out the Bhat (2021) article – citation at the bottom of the post.

 Tip 4) Look at the eyes!
 Not 20/20 vision, but the ability to move to track items around you.

 To be thorough, ask the child to track throughout the visual fields with both eyes.
 Can the child focus on a moving object?
 I realize you’re not an optometrist, but you can look at a child’s ability to move their eyes smoothly.
 If you ever note nystagmus (repetitive, uncontrolled movements), a referral to a physician is ALWAYS needed.
 Here’s more information on nystagmus from the American Optometric Association.
 Often children will complain of headaches, fidget, fuss, have watery eyes, or struggle when reading if their eyes are not working properly together.
 I always encourage parents to see a developmental optometrist when learning disorders are suspected.
 Here’s more information from the College of Optometrists in Vision Development.